pabtomas/flagbox/README.md

 Did you ever see those typed commands in a terminal ?
 Whatever your answer, I am convinced that you find it ambiguous and not friendly-user.
-You are right: flagbox was not conceived with friendly-usage in mind.
+You are right:
+*flagbox* was not conceived with friendly-usage in mind.
 It was conceived for efficiency.
-For this purpose friendly-user aspect was not a priority during flagbox conception.
+For this purpose friendly-user aspect was not a priority during *flagbox* conception.
 If you are searching a tool which allows you to make a similar job with a more friendly usage, you can go to the Credit section of this README.
-Most of them inspired the creation of flagbox.
+Most of them inspired the creation of *flagbox*.

-flagbox is a mark manager.
+*flagbox* is a mark manager.
 It allows you to save the directory you are in and jump it later.

 ## Basic usage

 Saving a directory is easy.
-If your flagbox settings are default settings, when you launch your terminal you have an empty box.
+If your *flagbox* settings are default settings, when you launch your terminal you have an empty box.
 Type `?` to see your current box content:

 </br>
 <img src="/media/chain1.png">
 </br>

-Here flagbox is saying that your current box is empty.
+Here *flagbox* is saying that your current box is empty.
 After entering `,` and typing `?` again, you can easily understand that the `,` mark is used for the directory where you used `,`.

 </br>
 <img src="/media/chain0.png">